htmfilho/klakes/README.md

       "definition": ""
     }

-*label* is the identification of the concept in the wiki.
+**label** is the identification of the concept in the wiki.
+Pages related to the concept are tagged with this label. **name** is used to show the concept on the user interface because sometimes the label is not human friendly.
-name:
-definition:
+**definition** explains what is the concept, so users can properly apply them.

+### Predicate

+To add a new predicate, use the following structure:

     {
       "verb": "bound",